 Any expenses dedicated to the business, such as phone charges, computers, furniture, postage and internet service, are deductible.
 If the room doubles as a nursery or workout room, you can't claim the entire space as an office.

 The IRS allows the self-employed taxpayer to write off educational expenses related to the business, including tuition, fees, course books, webinars, training and software.

 Don't worry about a home office being a "red flag" that triggers an audit by the IRS.
 That's a myth – the IRS has enough trouble auditing the big cheaters to go after self-employed workers claiming a small home office deduction.

 Consider also: Standard Deduction: How Much Is It, When to Take It & How to Use It

 Vehicle and Transportation Expenses

-If you use a vehicle in your business, you can write off 56 cents a mile at the time of publication when you're using the vehicle for business purposes.
+If you use a vehicle in your business, you can write off 56 cents a mile for 2021, and 58.5 cents in 2022 when you're using the vehicle for business purposes.
+This covers all of your vehicle expenses, including loan or lease costs, gas, oil, tires, maintenance and repair.
 An alternative to this standard mileage rate is to keep track of actual expenses for running and maintaining your vehicle.

 If your business requires some form of insurance, it is deductible, as are advertising and promotion of your work, uniforms, signage, license and permit fees, equipment or office space.
 The cost of inventory bought for resale, storage, raw materials and taxes are not deductible; these expenses are included in "cost of goods" and used to calculate business net income.

 Retirement Plan Contributions